Ergodic SDEs on submanifolds and related numerical sampling schemes: Introduction

-In contrast to these work, the numerical scheme (\ref{scheme-mu1-intro})--(\ref{phi-map-intro}) proposed in the current work is unadjusted and samples the conditional probability measure $\mu_1$ only when the step-size $h\rightarrow 0$.
-This means that, in practice, the step-size $h$ should be chosen properly such that the discretization error is tolerable.
-In this direction, we point out that the unadjusted samplers on the entire space $\mathbb{R}^d$, which naturally arise from discretizing SDEs, have been well studied in the literature~\cite{talay-tubaro-1990,gabriel-ben-ima-2016,bou-rabee-2010,debussche_weak_backward2012,abdulle_high-order-2014,conv-time-averaging}.
-The current work can be thought as a further step along this direction for sampling schemes on submanifolds, by applying the machinery developed in~\cite{conv-time-averaging}.
-One feature of the current work is that we will go beyond reversibility and will also characterize non-reversible SDEs on submanifolds.
-The idea of developing (unadjusted) sampling schemes based on non-reversible dynamics will be discussed as well (Remark~\ref{rmk-conjecture-non-reversible-scheme} and Section~\ref{sec-example}).
-We refer to~\cite{gabriel-ben-ima-2016} for discussions on the comparison between Metropolis-adjusted and unadjusted samplers.

 The rest of the paper is organized as follows.
-In Section~\ref{sec-notations}, we introduce notations and summarize some useful results related to both the Riemannian manifold $\mathcal{M}=(\mathbb{R}^d, g)$ and its submanifold $\Sigma$.
-In particular, the expression of the Laplacian $\Delta^{\Sigma}$ on $\Sigma$ will be stated.
-In Section~\ref{sec-process-n-rn}, we construct ergodic SDEs on $\Sigma$ which sample either $\mu_1$ or $\mu_2$ by applying the manifold point of view.
-The overdamped limit of the constrained Langevin dynamics will be studied as well.
+In Section~\ref{sec-n-rn}, we construct ergodic SDEs on $\Sigma$ which sample either $\mu_1$ or $\mu_2$.
 In Section~\ref{sec-numerical-scheme-mu1}, we study the numerical scheme (\ref{scheme-mu1-intro})--(\ref{phi-map-intro}) and quantify its approximation error in estimating the mean value in (\ref{mean-f-intro}).
-In Section~\ref{sec-example}, we demonstrate our results through some concrete examples.
+In Section~\ref{sec-example}, we demonstrate our results through concrete examples.
 Conclusions and further discussions are made in Section~\ref{sec-conclusion}.
-Further details related to the Riemannian manifold $\mathcal{M}$ in Section~\ref{sec-notations} are included in Appendix~\ref{app-sec-manifold}.
-The properties of the limiting flow map $\Theta$ and the projection map $\Pi$ along geodesic curves on $\mathcal{M}$ are studied in Appendix~\ref{app-flow-map} and Appendix~\ref{app-map-projection}, respectively.
+Technical details related to the Riemannian manifold $\mathcal{M}$ in Section~\ref{sec-n-rn} are included in Appendix~\ref{app-sec-manifold}.
+Proofs of the results in Section~\ref{sec-numerical-scheme-mu1} are collected in Appendix~\ref{app-sec-numerical}.

-Finally, let us mention that, although the manifold point of view plays an important role, the Riemannian manifold setting in Section~\ref{sec-notations} is only used in Section~\ref{sec-process-n-rn} and in the end of Section~\ref{sec-numerical-scheme-mu1}.
-Once having a general idea of the approach explained in the Introduction, readers who are not interested in the Riemannian manifold discussions can directly read Proposition~\ref{laplaceN-state} in Section~\ref{sec-notations} and skip the rest discussions there.